Spin current injection via equal-spin Cooper pairs in ferromagnet/superconductor heterostructures: Description of The FMR process with time dependent Usadel equations: From the laboratory frame to the rotating frame

 \subsection{From the laboratory frame to the rotating frame}

-Assuming the time-dependency of the exchange field described in Eq.~(\ref{h_dep_t}), we can define a unitary transformation which can transform the time-dependent Usadel equation in the laboratory frame in a time-independent Usadel equation in the rotating frame.
+Assuming the time-dependency of the exchange field described in Eq.~(\ref{h_dep_t}), we define a unitary transformation which transforms the time-dependent Usadel equation in the laboratory frame to a time-independent Usadel equation in the rotating frame.
 This transformation is possible only if the exchange field exhibits the time dependency shown in the formula (\ref{h_dep_t}).
 For another time-dependency, one must solve the time dependent Usadel equation.
-We can define the unitary transformation through the unitary operator $\check{U}$ which has the following structure in the Keldysh space:
+We can define this unitary transformation through the unitary operator $\check{U}$ which has the following structure in the Keldysh space,